bazmurphy/tanstack-query-events/README.md

 And of course here we could again use this `ref` value.
 But using this `ref` value for `fetchEvents` and for this key is actually not ideal, because `ref`s, unlike `state` in React don't cause this component function to re-execute which means that as the value entered into the input here changes, this query is not updated and not sent again.
 But of course, we would wanna send it again to get new data if the user did enter a different search term.

-Therefore, here in this component we will also manage some state with the `useState` hook and that state will be my `searchTerm`.
+Therefore, here in this component we will also manage some state with the `useState` hook and that state will be our `searchTerm`.
 So here we'll have a `searchTerm` state and a `setSearchTerm` state updating function.
-And our goal in `handleSubmit` is now to call `setSearchTerm` and to pass the `searchElement.current.value` a value to this state updating function so that my `searchTerm` is the value entered in this input field, but only after the form was submitted.
+And our goal in `handleSubmit` is now to call `setSearchTerm` and to pass the `searchElement.current.value` a value to this state updating function so that our `searchTerm` is the value entered in this input field, but only after the form was submitted.

 And now we can use this `searchTerm` state here and here to make sure that both `fetchEvents` as well as this `queryKey` are updated dynamically and lead to different queries being sent as this `searchTerm` changes.